ziotom78/raytracing_course/tomasi-ray-tracing-07a.md

 # Multivectors and Quaternions

--   It is easy to show that
+-   It is easy to show that in 3D the following equalities hold:

     $$
     (\hat e_{12})^2 = -1,\quad (\hat e_{23})^2 = -1,\quad (\hat e_{31})^2 = -1,